-A. Conditional Homoskedasticity
+5.1.
+Conditional Homoskedasticity

 Exact small sample tests are always preferred if they are available.
 The normality assumption is made so far to derive the small sample distributions.
-These results also serve as useful benchmarks for the general nonnormality case.
+These results also serve as useful benchmarks for the general non-normality case.
 In this section, we present the spanning tests under the assumption that the disturbance ε_t in (9) is nonnormal.
 There are two cases of nonnormality to consider.
 The first case is when ε_t is nonnormal but it is still independently and identically distributed when conditional on R{1t} .
 The second case is when the variance of ε_t can be time-varying as a function of R{1t} , i.e., the disturbance ε_t exhibits conditional heteroskedasticity.

-For the first case that ε_t is conditionally homoskedastic, the three tests, (23)-(25), are still asymptotically χ^2{2N} distributed under the null hypothesis, but their finite sample distributions will not be the same as the ones presented in Section I. Nevertheless, those results can still provide a very good approximation for the small sample distribution of the nonnormality case.
-To illustrate this, we simulate the returns on the test assets under the null hypothesis but with ε_t independently drawn from a multivariate Student-t distribution with five degrees of freedom.18 In Table IV, we present the actual probabilities of rejection of the three tests in 100,000 simulations, for different values of K, N, and T, when the rejection decision is based on the 95th percentile of the exact distribution under the normality case.
-As we can see from Table IV, even when ε_t departs significantly from normality, the small sample distribution derived for the normality case still works amazingly well.
+For the first case that ε_t is conditionally homoskedastic, the three tests, (23)-(26), are still asymptotically χ^2{2N} distributed under the null hypothesis, but their finite sample distributions will not be the same as the ones presented in Section II.
+Nevertheless, those results can still provide a very good approximation for the small sample distribution of the nonnormality case.
+To illustrate this, we simulate the returns on the test assets under the null hypothesis but with ε_t independently drawn from a multivariate Student-t distribution with five degrees of freedom.
+19 In Table 4, we present the actual probabilities of rejection of the three tests in 100,000 simulations, for different values of K, N, and T, when the rejection decision is based on the 95th percentile of the exact distribution under the normality case.
+As we can see from Table 4, even when ε_t departs significantly from normality, the small sample distribution derived for the normality case still works amazingly well.
 Our findings are very similar to those of MacKinlay (1985) and Zhou (1993), in which they find that when ε_t is conditionally homoskedastic, nonnormality of ε_t has little impact on the finite sample distribution of the GRS test even for T as small as 60.
-Therefore, if one believes conditional homoskedasticity is a good working assumption, one should not hesitate to use the small sample version of the three tests derived in Section I even though ε_t does not have a multivariate normal distribution.19
+Therefore, if one believes conditional homoskedasticity is a good working assumption, one should not hesitate to use the small sample version of the three tests de-